LLM context is composed without scoping

 - instructions are typed callables — enables: type signatures on skills are frame interfaces — declaring what bindings a sub-agent receives

-- agent statelessness means the harness should inject context automatically — mechanism: automatic context injection constructs lexically scoped frames
+- agent statelessness means the context engine should inject context automatically — mechanism: automatic context injection constructs lexically scoped frames